-Everlast is dedicated to providing you with the best possible equipment and service to meet the demanding jobs that you have.
+Everlast is dedicated to providing you with the best possible equipment and service to meet the demands of the welding applications that you have.
 We want to go beyond delivering a satisfactory product to you.
 That is the reason we offer technical support to assist you with your needs should an occasion occur.
 With proper use and care your product should deliver years of trouble free service.